anavel/translation/README.md

         ],
     ]
 ```

 ## Versioning

 If you use a versioning system (such as github) you should add the language folder to your gitignore.
 Otherwise, you might
 get conflicts if different users update the translations.

 ## How it works

- Transleite reads the files that you specify in the config and displays their content in a form, tabbed by locale.
+ Translations reads the files that you specify in the config and displays their content in a form, tabbed by locale.
  The translation key becomes the input label and the translation itself becomes the input value.
- Locales are taken from ADobadoMIN config.
+ Locales are taken from the Anavel foundation config.

- To make the translation process easier, Transleite shows the same language entries in all locales, even if a key is missing in a given locale.
+ To make the translation process easier, Translation shows the same language entries in all locales, even if a key is missing in a given locale.
  In that case, the displayed text will be taken from the fallback locale (as Laravel does).

  When saved, translations are written back to the files.
 If a file doesn't exist in a locale, a new one is created.